Go Back

 Shaping dough into balls.

 • Shape the pieces into buns.
-How to: take a piece, pinch together into a ball shape, then cup it in your hand with the top of the roll touching your palm.
-Place your hand on an unfloured surface with the seam touching the table.
+How to: take a piece, pinch together into a ball shape, then place it seam-side down on an unfloured surface.
+Cup it in your hand with the top of the roll touching your palm.
 Move your cupped hand in quick, tight circles – this will cause the seam to come together and create tension on the surface of the dough.

 • Place the shaped buns on a baking sheet lined with parchment paper.
 Let them rise for about 45 minutes or until doubled in size.
 Meanwhile, preheat your oven to 350 F (175 C).